CO2 Coalition: History

-In its first four years, the CO_{2} Coalition received over $1 million in contributions from foundations that support conservative cause and from energy industry officials.
+In its first four years, the CO_{2} Coalition received over $1 million in contributions from foundations that support conservative causes and from energy industry officials.

+In 2023, John Clauser joined the board of the CO2 Coalition.

 Activities

 The CO_{2} Coalition was one of over 40 organizations to sign a letter dated May 8, 2017, to President Donald Trump thanking him for his campaign promise to withdraw from the Paris Agreement, which Trump announced on June 1, 2017.

 In 2021 the CO_{2} Coalition submitted a public comment opposing climate change disclosure rules by the U.S. Securities and Exchange Commission.
 The Coalition asserted "There is no 'climate crisis' and there is no evidence that there will be one," and further "Carbon dioxide, the gas purported to be the cause of catastrophic warming, is not toxic and does no harm."
 Both assertions are at odds with the scientific consensus on climate change.